 By the way, we couldn't find any films related to the name 'Burnt Suede'.
 Since Tom Ford loves recycling the same words in product names (Haze, Smoke, Violet, etc), we're thinking it could be a new perfume or cologne.
 Any takers?

 I picked this one up purely because it was one of the stronger ones in terms of formula.
 Loveshade is quite a warm pink, bordering on coral, and definitely not the kind of colour I frequently gravitate to wearing.
-Nevertheless, balanced out with a palette of neutral beiges and soft browns, Loveshade can be incorporated into a warm but neutral eye.
-I am sure there are many ways to wear Loveshade more dramatically however I use it sparingly, mostly because I’m not quite sure pink eyeshadow is the best look for me.
-In terms of texture, I would rank Loveshade with Burnt Suede as one of the highest performers of the Suede shadows.
+Nevertheless, balanced out with a palette of neutral beiges and soft browns, it can be incorporated into a warm take on a neutral eye.
+I'm sure there are many other ways to wear Loveshade more dramatically however I prefer to use it sparingly, mostly because I’m not quite sure pink eyeshadow is the best look on me.
+In terms of texture, I would rank Loveshade up there with Burnt Suede, as one of the highest performers of the Suede shadows.
 It has an ultra-soft, creamy texture that is a pleasure to work with.